ZenWave360/zenwave-sdk/plugins/zdl-to-asyncapi/README.md

-# JDL To OpenAPI Generator
+# ZDL To AsyncAPI Generator
 > 👉 ZenWave360 Helps You Create Software that's Easy to Understand

 Generate OpenAPI definition from JDL entities: